davidlattimore/davidlattimore.github.io/_posts/2025-09-03-rustforge-wild-performance-tricks.md

 self.resolutions = into_non_atomic(atomic_resolutions);
 ```

-On thing worth noting here is that if we panic (or do an early return), we might leave
+One thing worth noting here is that if we panic (or do an early return), we might leave
 `self.resolutions` as the empty Vec.
 This isn't a problem in the linker, since if we're returning an
 error or have hit a panic, then we don't care at that point about resolutions.
 It would be possible
 to ensure that the proper Vec was restored for use-cases where that was important, however it would